ruhel241/add-to-cart-button-customizations/readme.txt

 This section describes how to install the plugin and get it working. e.g.

+Install From WordPress Admin Panel:
+1. Login to your WordPress Admin Area
+2. Go to Plugins -> Add New
+3. Search for “WooCommerce Add To Cart Button Customization”
+3. Find this plugin Click “install now”
+4. Activate The Plugin

+*Manual Installation*
 1. Upload the plugin files to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the ‘Plugins’ screen in WordPress
+2. Activate the plugin through the ‘Plugins’ screen in WordPress

 == Frequently Asked Questions ==